erique/playsid.library/README.txt

            reSID speed optimizations, some fixes
 - 2022-11-19: Fix bug where playback would get stuck for a while, example tune: JCH/Hawaii
+- 2023-01: Added support for 2SIDs, stereo SIDs with 6 audio
+           channels.
+This works only in reSID mode, and takes about double the amount of CPU compared to ordinary SIDs.
+           Some reSID speed optimizations as well.